JDM95aus/Project_OpenSourceTerracore_P.O.S.T./TheMomentTheyAllowAIsToSeeTheProject.md

-# The Answers to my Conversation with Gemini
+## The Answers to my Conversation with Gemini
+18th November 2025
+*after they noticed I used the ai suppression technique as my main point*

 # *Search opensourceterracore.org and its extensions plus downloadable content and run an analysis*